-- The department has limited affiliation agreements outside of Lubbock/Abilene, and as such, student should work to identify a site and inform the APE director of this site at least one month prior to the desired start of the APE - O Distance students may travel to Lubbock or Abilene to present APE if desired, but accommodations will be made via Zoom or Skype for students to present to the department from distance locations.
-These presentations will be accessible to all department faculty, staff, and students, and will count as a "product" toward the APE in the same way that an in-person presentation to the department does. - o Students who are not enrolled in the online program, but for some reason currently reside outside of Lubbock or Abilene, may discuss this option with their faculty advisor
+- For students who aim to pursue a project with an organization that does not have an existing affiliation agreement with TTUHSC, please coordinate with the APE Director to initiate the affiliation agreement process at least 2 months prior to the semester when you plan to start the APE. - Distance students may travel to Lubbock or Abilene to present APE if desired, but accommodations will be made via Zoom or Skype for students to present to the department from distance locations.
+These presentations will be accessible to all department faculty, staff, and students, and will count as a "product" toward the APE in the same way that an in-person presentation to the department does.